terryyin/lizard/README.rst

 Wishlist (The features that will come in the near future)
 ---------------------------------------------------------
--  Support Python & Ruby
+-  Support Ruby

 Change Logs
 -----------
+-  2015.12.12 Add the -l option to filter language
 -  2015.10.22 TTCN-3 added by @gustafj
 -  2015.10.06 Add C++11 uniform constructor initialization.
 Thanks to @rakhimov
 -  2015.01.09 Add C preprocessor back by -Ecpre. it will ignore all the #else branch in the C/C++ code.